-The KAMRA® inlay is an advanced vision correction technology that may revolutionize the way presbyopia, or “after-40 vision” is treated.
-Hoopes Vision has been closely involved with this device since the early research phase, and was in fact the largest single participant in the FDA trials, in terms of patients treated.
+The KAMRA® inlay is an advanced vision correction technology that is revolutionizing the way presbyopia, or “after-40 vision,” is treated.
+Hoopes Vision has been closely involved with this device since the early research phase and was, in fact, the largest single participant in the FDA trials in terms of patients treated.
 Our surgeons and staff are uniquely well-qualified to assess patients’ candidacy for the KAMRA inlay.

 The tunnel into which the KAMRA inlay is placed is created by a computer-guided femtosecond laser, the same type of laser used in blade-free LASIK.
 The surgeon then carefully places the inlay into that tunnel, centering it over the patient’s pupil.
 Once placed, the inlay is virtually invisible to observers.

 Since its introduction in the 1990s, LASIK has helped millions of people to see better, free from glasses and contact lenses.
 It is a fast, safe procedure with a speedy recovery time and excellent patient results.

 However, there are a number of people who are not suitable candidates for LASIK due to factors such as extreme nearsightedness, thin or irregular corneas, or extremely dry eyes.
 For these patients, there is another option: implantable collamer lenses, or ICLs.
 These lenses, available in the United States since 2005, are currently approved for the treatment of moderate to severe myopia (nearsightedness).
 Hoopes Vision is one of the most experienced ICL implanting surgical providers in the country.